anaef/nginx-lws/doc/Directives.md

 the value `diagnostic`.
 Diagnostic information includes the error message, file names, line numbers, function identifiers, and a stack traceback.
 By default, and if the attribute is omitted, diagnostic information is not included.

+> [!WARNING]
+> Diagnostic information can be helpful during development.
+Enabling diagnostic information on
+> non-development systems is however not recommended, as such information can be exploited by
+> attackers.

 ### lws_monitor